Killing of Trayvon Martin: Defense of Zimmerman's character

 In early April, an anonymous letter to the NAACP, which was signed "A Concerned Zimmerman Family Member" said Zimmerman had been one of the few to take any action to protest the 2010 beating of Sherman Ware, a black homeless man, by the son of a Sanford police officer.
 Zimmerman's father confirmed his son's efforts on Ware's behalf.

 In May, the Miami Herald secured an audiotape of the January 8, 2011, Sanford City Hall community forum.
 On the audiotape, Zimmerman was heard criticizing the conduct of the Sanford Police Department in the Ware case.
 Zimmerman criticized former chief, Brian Tooley, and said Tooley had engaged in a "cover-up" and that he should lose his pension.
 He also said he'd been on ride-alongs with Sanford police where he found them to be lazy.
 The Herald also reported that it had contacted five out of six Black churches where Zimmerman was reported to have distributed fliers on the Ware beating, however no one recalled receiving them.

 On July 12, 2012, reports of some of the more than 30 interviews conducted by the FBI were publicly released.
 Sanford Police investigator Chris Serino told FBI agents that he believed Zimmerman's actions were not based on Martin's race.
 Zimmerman's neighbors had nothing derogatory to say about him, and his co-workers were complimentary.
-CNN headlined its article on the FBI interviews "Witnesses tell FBI that George Zimmerman is no racist".